bennnym/Blog-Posts/BlogDraft.md

 That is a bit of a mouthful.
 Think of it like this, List is a class and it has a bunch of properties and methods associated to that class and therefor available to `moreThanFiveLetters` when we cast it to a list.

-Becuase `moreThanFiveLetters` is now an instance of a List and its own object, when we execute:
+Because `moreThanFiveLetters` is now an instance of a List and its own object, when we execute:

 ```
 names[0] = "benjamin";
 ```
 `moreThanFiveLetters` technically doesn't know about names  and therefor is unaffected.

-So when we itterate over `moreThanFiveLetters`, `alexia, sumanth` is written to the console.
+So when we iterate over `moreThanFiveLetters`, `alexia, sumanth` is written to the console.

+Key Findings:
+- IEnumerable is read-only and List is not.
+- IEnumerable types have a method to get the next item in the collection.
+It doesn't need the whole collection to be in memory and doesn't know how many items are in it, foreach just keeps getting the next item until it runs out.
+- List implements IEnumerable, but represents the entire collection in memory.
+- LINQ expressions return an enumeration, and by default the expression executes when you iterate through it using a foreach, but you can force it to iterate sooner using `.ToList()` or `.ToArray()`.

-I hope this helps some people understand a little more about the difference between the levels of abstraction between a List and an IEnumberable.
+I hope this helps some people understand a little more about the difference between the levels of abstraction between a List and an IEnumerable.
 There is a lot more to learn from this topic, but this is a tricky starting point and one that took me a little while to get my head around.